 Fairfax has already been protected for political reasons: Virginia Representative Bobby Scott (D) was made aware of the first allegation a year ago and said nothing.
 The Washington Post initially decided not to run the story of Tyson’s allegation.

 Though Fairfax deserves the due process Democrats attempted to deny Supreme Court nominee Brett Kavanaugh, he is unlikely to hold onto his position.
-To avoid the perception of jaw-dropping hypocrisy, Democrats who have championed the “Me Too” movement will have no choice but to call for the lieutenant governor to step down.We value your comments!
-Please weigh in on our comment section below.
+To avoid the perception of jaw-dropping hypocrisy, Democrats who have championed the “Me Too” movement will have no choice but to call for the lieutenant governor to step down.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com